u-elements/u-elements/docs/guide/support.md

 ## Web features in use

-`u-elements` continuously monitors browser feature support and browser version market share by combining data from [caniuse.com](https://caniuse.com/) and [MDN Browser Compat data](https://github.com/mdn/browser-compat-data).
+`u-elements` tracks browser support by monitoring the web features it uses.
+This is done by analyzing source code with [JSHint](https://github.com/jshint/jshint/) and cross-referencing the identified features against with [MDN Browser Compatibility Data](https://github.com/mdn/browser-compat-data) and [caniuse.com usage statistics](https://caniuse.com/).
-Here are the web features used by `u-elements` currently not supported by 100% of browsers:
+Here are the web features used by `u-elements` that are not yet fully supported by all browsers:

 <table>
   <thead><tr><th>Feature</th><th>Browser support</th></tr></thead>